 Sew together 1/4″ from the raw edge using a zig zag stitch or overlock/serger.
 You’ll need to stretch the band slightly so that it lines up flat with the neckline as you sew.

 Flip the band up and away from the garment, with the seam allowance down towards the garment.
 Press very well – pressing is very important at this point to help it conform to the curve of the neckline and lie flat.

 Optional- you could topstitch next to the neckline seam (along the garment, not the neckband) using a zig-zag stitch or twin needle.
 This will also help keep the neckband lying flat.

 Open up your garment so it is lying flat with the right side of the fabric facing up.

-Starting with the center of the sleeve, line up the notch with the shoulder seam of the garment.
+Starting with the centre of the sleeve, line up the notch with the shoulder seam of the garment.
 Pin in place.

-Match up an end of the sleeve with the end of the armsyce, pin in place.
-Continue lining up and pinning the rest of the sleeve to the armsyce but slightly stretching and easing the sleeve as you go.
+Match up an end of the sleeve with the end of the armscye, pin in place.
+Continue lining up and pinning the rest of the sleeve to the armscye but slightly stretching and easing the sleeve as you go.
 Do this until you have the entire sleeve lined up and pinned.

 Repeat with the other sleeve.

 Now, we are about to sew the side seams.
 If you are making a dress and want to include pockets, follow along with this post on how to do that.